Patriots’ Drake Maye faces Broncos’ D and Jarrett Stidham steps in for Bo Nix in AFC title game - Boston News, Weather, Sports | WHDH 7News

 Patriots player to watch

-Drake Maye: The AP NFL MVP finalist had three touchdown passes in the Patriots’ divisional round win over Houston.
+Drake Maye.
+The MVP finalist had three touchdown passes in the Patriots’ divisional round win over Houston.
 It marked the 13th time in team history that a quarterback had thrown at least three TD passes in a playoff game.
 It was also the most since Tom Brady had three in Super Bowl 52 against Philadelphia.

 Broncos player to watch